-2010 – Present: Plumage Pattern and Foraging Performance in the Hooded Warbler
+2010 – Present: Plumage Pattern, Foraging Performance and Parental Desertion in the Hooded Warbler

 In spring 2010 I initiated a field study of Hooded Warblers, Setophaga (formerly Wilsonia) citrina) at Hemlock Hill Field Station located near Cambridge Springs in Crawford County, 16 miles NE of the Allegheny College campus.
-The primary focus of this study is the relationship between plumage pattern and foraging performance.
+The primary focus of this study has been the relationship between plumage pattern and foraging performance.
 In both males and females (pictured below), the outer three tail feathers have extensive white spots that the birds reveal by flicking their tails constantly during foraging.
 During the May-August nesting season in 2010-2013, I tested the hypothesis that the contrasting white tail spots and tail-flicking behavior increase foraging performance by startling visually oriented winged insect prey that the warblers then pursue and capture in flight.
-Results obtained thus far are consistent with the hypothesis; birds with experimentally darkened tails (pictured below) had significantly lower prey attack rates than did sham-darkened control birds.
+Results strongly supported the hypothesis; birds with experimentally darkened tails (pictured below) had significantly lower prey attack rates than did sham-darkened control birds.
 In addition, females (but not males) with darkened tails delivered significantly fewer winged prey to their nestlings than did controls.
-Field work during the 2014 and 2015 nesting seasons will focus on potential sex differences in foraging behavior and its relationship sexual dimorphism in tail pattern; males tend to have slightly more white in the tail than do females.

 Male (left) and female (right) Hooded Warblers, feeding nestlings at Hemlock Hill Field Station.